 Language Proficiency: You will be required to demonstrate language proficiency in English or French.
-If your occupation is classified as Skill Level C or D in the National Occupational Classification (NOC) code, then you will be required to score at least level 4 at the Canadian Language Benchmark (CLB).
+If your occupation is classified as Skill Level C or D in the National Occupational Classification (NOC) code, you will be required to score at least a level 4 at the Canadian Language Benchmark (CLB).

 Work Experience: You must hold a valid Post-Graduate Work Permit (PGWP) at the time of application.
 Your work permit must have 6 months till the date of expiration.
 If you have studied outside the province, then you will be required to have at least 1 year of work experience related to your study before applying.